• Home

 Played By: Ann Blyth

-This teen terror merely seems a selfish social climber at first but as the film goes on its revealed what a complete and utter bitch she is, taking snobbishness, self obsession and familial heartlessness to murderous extremes.
+This teen terror merely seems a selfish social climber at first but as the film goes on it’s revealed what a complete and utter bitch she is, taking snobbishness, self obsession and familial heartlessness to murderous extremes.

 Karen Cooper in Night Of The Living Dead (1968)